Team02SE/Documentation/docs/api key security.md

 **Best practices for our project**\
 Never hardcode secrets in `Go` code or commit them to the repo.\
-Keep `.env` files for local development only.\
+Keep `.env.local` files for local development only.\
-Use environment variables for production deployments, configured through Docker.\
+Use environment variables for production deployments, configured through `.env`.\
-Provide defaults (e.g., port = 8080) in code where sensible, but never for secrets.\
 If future needs require more complex configuration management, libraries like `caarlos0/env` or `viper` can simplify struct-based configs, but our current setup is sufficient.

 ## Future proofing